openstack/openstack-manuals/doc/networking-guide/source/config-qos.rst

 You can attach networks to a QoS policy.
 The meaning of this is that any compute port connected to the network will use the network policy by default unless the port has a specific policy attached to it.
-Network owned ports like DHCP and router ports are excluded from network policy application.
+Internal network owned ports like DHCP and internal router ports are excluded from network policy application.

 In order to attach a QoS policy to a network, update an existing network, or initially create the network attached to the policy.